IshitaArora-246/blog-page/Readme.md

 #Blogs
-this is a simple layout of a blog wesite
+This is a simple layout of a blog website.